TykTechnologies/tyk-demo/README.md

 ## Step 6: Terminating Docker containers

-To bring down the containers and delete asscociated volumes (To end-up with clean slate)
+To bring down the containers and delete asscociated volumes (To end-up with clean slate):

 ```
 docker-compose down -v
 ```

-To bring down just the containers
+To bring down just the containers:

 ```
 docker-compose down
 ```